APogue/APogue.github.io/_archived_sources/2024-10-22-Protest-activities-the-phantom-militia.md

 		"The ongoing conflict in the Middle East has stirred very deep emotions in many of us.
 But this does not in the least give anyone in our community — or anyone visiting our campus — license to make our students, staff or faculty feel unsafe.

 		In the past several weeks, my leadership team and I have heard from people across our community, from a range of backgrounds, who are feeling anxious and afraid because of hateful things they have heard at events or rallies on our campus.
-These concerns are taking place against the backdrop of a stark rise in antisemitism over the course of the past several years." (for post time check the html)
+These concerns are taking place against the backdrop of a stark rise in antisemitism over the course of the past several years."

 - Oct 27th, [Resources to support safety, respect and well-being](https://newsroom.ucla.edu/resources-to-support-safety-respect-and-well-being)

+	- authors: Monroe Gordon Jr. (Vice Chancellor for Student Affairs), Michael Beck (Administrative Vice Chancellor), and Mitchell Chang (Interim Vice Provost for Equity, Diversity and Inclusion)

-		"At on-campus events, UCPD and Student Affairs Monitors — who are trained on free expression rights and de-escalation techniques, and who understand campus policies and operations — are present to defuse possible tensions and protect participants’ right to speak, be heard and hear others." (for post time check the html)
+		"At on-campus events, UCPD and Student Affairs Monitors — who are trained on free expression rights and de-escalation techniques, and who understand campus policies and operations — are present to defuse possible tensions and protect participants’ right to speak, be heard and hear others."

 - [Nov 7th incident](https://www.instagram.com/p/CzXnL2ELkpd/?img_index=1)